marcoviero/simstack/README.md

 ## Getting Started

 There are just a few steps needed to get started.
-* Make sure all dependencies are installed
+* Make sure all dependencies are installed (see next section)
 * Set your paths in the .bashrc (or .bash_profile)
 * Edit the parameter file to
 	* contain paths and map/catalog names